A Complete Guide to Mortgage Retention

 • Leeds Building Society

-In most cases, if a retention is needed, a lender will impose it.
-You can avoid retentions by completing full structural surveys in advance of exchanging contracts and using home buyers’ insurance in some cases.
+In most cases, if a retention is deemed necessary, the lender will impose it.
+You can reduce the likelihood of retentions by commissioning a full structural survey before exchanging contracts and, in some cases, by using home buyers’ insurance.

-Using a mortgage broker that can match your desired property with a lender who has favourable property criteria can also prevent issues from arising down the line.
+Using a mortgage broker who can match your chosen property with a lender that has favourable property criteria can also help prevent issues further down the line.

-Contact Boon Brokers if you need to discuss your mortgage retention or arrange bridging finance today.
+Contact Boon Brokers today to discuss mortgage retention issues or to arrange bridging finance.

 Gerard BoonB.A.
 (Hons), CeMAP, CeRER